nickserv/danamccurdy.com/_posts/2018-07-23-finding-peace.md

 and technology,
 seem to assault me.

-But the most noise
+But the loudest noise
 comes from within me -
 a string of commentary,
 constantly critiquing
+the kind of world
-a world I didn’t ask for.
+I didn’t ask for.

-In this stream,
+In this stream
-the flow of my own resistance, all the sound and bustle become a torrent, torturous and tumultuous,
+(the flow of my own resistance), all the sound and bustle become a torrent, torturous and tumultuous,